swaggo/swag/README.md

 OPTIONS:
    --dir value, -d value          Directories you want to parse,comma separated and general-info file must be in the first one (default: "./")
-   --exclude value                Exclude directories and files when searching, comma separated --generalInfo value, -g value  Go file path in which 'swagger general API Info' is written (default: "main.go") --help, -h                     show help (default: false)
+   --exclude value                Exclude directories and files when searching, comma separated --onlyInclude value            Only Include directories and files when searching, comma separated --generalInfo value, -g value  Go file path in which 'swagger general API Info' is written (default: "main.go") --help, -h                     show help (default: false)